Hawke's Bay police seize more than $1m in assets following arrest

 Hawke's Bay police and the Asset Recovery Unit seized more than $1 million in vehicles and assets after property searches on Wednesday.

-The seized property belonged to a 35-year-old man who was arrested over the Christmas period.
+The seized property allegedly belonged to a 35-year-old man who was arrested over the Christmas period.

+The Hawke's Bay Gang Focus Unit and Precision Targeting Team arrested the man at a Park Rd North address on December 14, where they seized drugs, two military-style firearms and hundreds of rounds of ammunition.

+Sergeant Kane Foote said at the time that one of the firearms was a restricted weapon.

-A police statement said at the time of his arrest he was in possession of methamphetamine, ecstasy and cannabis with a total street value of $90,000, intended to be supplied to the Hawke's Bay area.
+A police statement said the drugs he was in possession of at the time of his arrest included methamphetamine, ecstasy and cannabis with a total street value of $90,000, intended to be supplied to the Hawke's Bay area.

 The operation on Wednesday included the restraint and seizure of a residential property, cash and a number of vehicles which included a Harley-Davidson motorcycle.

-Detective Sergeant Alex Macdonald of the Asset Recovery Unit said his team were working hard together with Hawke's Bay Police to combat gangs and organised crime in the district.
+Detective Sergeant Alex Macdonald of the Asset Recovery Unit said his team was working hard, together with Hawke's Bay Police, to combat gangs and organised crime in the district.

 "We have restrained over $6.5m worth of cash and assets from Hawke's Bay members of the Mongrel Mob gang alone in the last two years, and we will continue to work to strip criminals and drugs dealers of their wealth earnt from crime."